chizer1/Locator/README.md

     );
 ```
 It is up to you on how you want to store / retrieve these values.

+Initializing the Locator object will automatically run the EF core migration scripts / create the LocatorDB if not created yet

 - Documentation: https://chizer1.github.io/Locator/
 - Example repository implementing this class library: https://github.com/chizer1/Locator-Example